dsbowen/Hemlock/docs_md/tutorial/first_project.md

 Open the file named `blackboard.ipynb`.

-Change the kernel to `my-first-project` (in general, your project name).
+You may be propted to choose a 'kernel' when you open `blackboard.ipynb`.
+If so, choose 'my-first-project' (in general, your project name).

+If you aren't prompted to choose a kernel, manually change the kernel to 'my-first-project'.
 At the top of the notebook click Kernel >> Change kernel >> my-first-project.

 Run the first cell (Shift + Enter) to set up the environment and application context.
 It's not important right now to understand exactly what it does.